MaravirocBrand Name: Selzentry Other Names: MVC Drug Class: CCR5 Antagonist

-Maraviroc is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
-Maraviroc is always used in combination with other anti-HIV medicines.
+Maraviroc is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in people 2 years of age and older weighing at least 22 lb (10 kg).
+Maraviroc is always used in combination with other HIV medicines.

 Before taking maraviroc, tell your health care provider:

 - If you are allergic to maraviroc or any other medicines.